MadPonyInteractive/CurveShapes/docs/v.3.0/8-panel-target.md

 ![target](../assets/target.png)

+- `Target`: The target object that the curve shape will be joined to.
+***This field is filled automatically when a curve shape is created from annotations and you have a mesh object selected.***

 - `Shrinkwrap Project`: Useful for projecting the curve shape onto a mesh with a Multires modifier.

 - `Boolean`: Useful for creating a boolean operation between the curve shape and the target mesh.